ChiaraGiaca/TextureSAGAN/README.md

 # Texture Synthesis with Self-Attention GANs

 This is the repository of a texture synthesis GAN model, enhanced with a self-attention mechanism.
+In "datasets", you can find the original images I used for training.
 These are some results achieved:

 ## Good results